UMAprotocol/docs/docs/uma-tokenholders/guidence-on-collateral-currency-addition.md

 To be accepted as a collateral currency, there must be some availability of the token on Ethereum mainnet.

-Where the majority of the liquidity is available on another chain, including a sidechain, the UMIP should identify bridges where the collateral currency can be obtained.
-Note that any token and contract address added should be the ERC20 version, (not the token on the native chain)
+When the majority of the liquidity for a bridged token is available on a chain other than Ethereum mainnet, but it is desired to add the Ethereum mainnet ERC-20, the UMIP should specify how the token can be bridged to Ethereum mainnet.
+Note that both the Ethereum mainnet token address and token address, that is being bridged, should be specified.

 Developers considering using such a currency for a contract that requires collateral monitoring should ensure that these bridges are robust enough to obtain sufficient collateral currency should it be required for liquidations.